 Wealthsimple Cash is also a fantastic new offering by Wealthsimple.
 The Wealthsimple savings account provides a higher savings interest rate than the big banks in Canada.

-Currently only a savings account is offered, but the company is aiming to turn Wealthsimple Cash into a full-fledged chequing account with a debit card and use of ATMs and e-transfers.
+Currently, only a savings account is offered, but the company is aiming to turn Wealthsimple Cash into a full-fledged chequing account with a debit card and the use of ATMs and e-transfers.

 3. Wealthsimple SimpleTax